A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Experiments

 \subsection{In-Hand Manipulation Experiments}

-We asked five novice users to perform in-hand manipulation tasks with a two fingered gripper.
-The gripper is stationary and placed on a table.
+We asked the other five novice users to perform in-hand manipulation tasks with a two fingered gripper3-4{~\cite{chen2018}}.
+The gripper is stationary.
 An object was placed on the table between the distal links of the fingers in a precision grasp.
-We then asked the subjects to transition the object to a power grasp by moving the object closer to the palm and enveloping it with the robot fingers.
-For a transition to be counted as successful, the subject had to move an object so that it was in contact with both the proximal and distal links on one finger and at least one link on the other finger.
-Figure~\ref{fig:in_hand_manipulation_tests} shows the experimental setup and the objects used for the in-hand manipulation experiments.
+We asked the subjects to transition the object to a power grasp by moving the object closer to the palm and enveloping it with the robot fingers.
+For a transition to be successful, the object had to be in contact with both the proximal and distal links on one finger and at least one link on the other finger.
+Figure~\ref{fig:in_hand_manipulation_tests} shows the setup and the objects used for these experiments.